ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-3. What are the limitations of K-means clustering?
+Q. What are the limitations of K-means clustering?

 <details><summary><b>Answer</b></summary>